phaustin/quantecon-example/book/docs/about_py.md

 Pandas is fast, efficient, flexible and well designed.

-Here\'s a simple example, using some dummy data generated with Numpy\'s excellent `random` functionality.
+Here's a simple example, using some dummy data generated with Numpy's excellent `random` functionality.

 ```{code-cell} ipython3